Cancer Diagnostic Imaging

 certain conditions.
 PET may also be used to follow the progress of the treatment of

 certain conditions.
 PET is a type of nuclear medicine procedure.
-This means that a
+It uses a tiny amount

-tiny amount of a radioactive substance, called a radionuclide (a radiopharmaceutical
+of a radioactive substance, called a radionuclide (a radiopharmaceutical or radioactive

-or radioactive tracer), is injected into the body during the procedure to assist in
+tracer).
+The radionuclide is injected into the body during the procedure to assist

 the radioactivity in the body.
 Specifically, PET studies evaluate the metabolism (utilization